 The first time that Stafford asked about Sandy's will was over dinner on a rainy April night.
-He had been hinting at it here and there, but never blatantly questioned any single thing in it particularly.
-Kitty knew he often hinted with little leading questions to find out how much Sandy was paying Kitty, something Kitty was intentionally vague about as Stafford was not a person she wanted to have any form of a personal relationship with.
-Sandy commented on Kitty's good cooking skills seemed to have set Stafford off who snorted "She's not in the will, right?
-Because you know people like her have a way of popping up and having things go to them."
-Even a person with a lowly background like Kitty knew that was an offensive jab and tasteless too.
-Kitty was so put off by Stafford that she went to her room and locked the door before she did her usual nighttime clean up, if Stafford was set on pushing her out, he could clean up after himself.
+He had been hinting at it here and there, but never directly questioned any single thing in it outwardly prior to that.
+Kitty noticed his nudging into the subject as best he could by focusing on how much Sandy was paying Kitty, something Kitty was intentionally vague about since Stafford was too hostile a person to be open with.
+That night, Sandy's commenting on Kitty's good cooking skills seemed to have set Stafford off who immediately snorted, "She's not in the will, right?
+Because you know people like her have a way of popping up and emptying the place the minute you're gone."
+Even a person with a bottom-rung background like Kitty knew that was an offensively crude jab.
+Kitty was so put off by Stafford that she went to her room and locked the door before she did her usual nighttime cleanup.
+If Stafford was set on pushing her out, he could clean up after himself, or at least that was the way Kitty assessed the moment.

-In her room, Kitty picked up her final mail away packet.
+In her room, Kitty picked up her final mail-away packet.
 Her last assignment was to write an essay about her childhood.
 Kitty wrote about her parents, or what she remembered about them anyway.
 They had died when she was only three years old.
-Both had overdosed on the same bad batch.
-Pam being a little older thought that they were just out for a couple of days and told Kitty not to bother them.
+Both had overdosed on the same bad batch of heroin.
+Pam being a little older thought that they were passed out during the following days afterward and told Kitty not to bother them.
 Pam went to school by herself, while Kitty was home alone.
-A concerned mailman asked her on the second day or seeing her in the same clothes where her parents were, Kitty pointed to their bedroom and said "Mommy and Daddy have been taking a nap.
+A concerned mailman asked her on the second day or third day of seeing her in the same clothes where her parents were, Kitty pointed to their bedroom and said "Mommy and Daddy have been taking a nap.
 They won't wake up."
 Pam came home from school to find police cars and a coroner's van hauling away her long-dead parents.
 Pam always hated Kitty for it, she blamed Kitty for making their death something she had to face.
 Kitty looked at it as dealing with reality, something Pam never wanted to.
 Kitty finished her essay and went to sleep, k knowing she was at the end of her high school education, and being secretly grateful Sandy had made it so.

 In the morning she found that Stafford left everything out from the night before.
 For a man who complained that she was lazy or that she couldn't do anything right, she noticed he never went behind her to do what he mocked her for.
 As a matter of fact, Kitty came to the conclusion that Stafford was a layabout who mooched off of his grandmother and squatted in her guest room.
 After breakfast, Kitty cleaned up and took her last homework packet to the dropbox on the corner.
 There she saw Mr. Fieldbrook in his cokebottle glasses and broom.
 "Hello, Mr. Fieldbrook" Kitty was genuinely glad to see the man for once.
 "Hello, Kitty.
 How goes it?
 That Stafford still there is he?"
 He replied as both a question and statement.
 "Yes, he has been every weekend since Sandy's fall."
 Kitty tried to sound indifferent but the frustration piggybacked on her words.
 Mr.Fieldbrook must have sensed Kitty's lack of enthusiasm.
 He dropped an interesting fact about Stafford on Kitty by saying "Stafford must have absorbed his father's attitude toward people.
 I suppose Sandy doesn't talk about Milly, Stafford's mother, much these days.
 They were so close until Milly went off with Chris.
 Sandy knew that Chris would leave her, but Milly had Stafford anyway.
 Of course Sandy was right, Milly blamed her all the same.
 They are still raw about it to this day.
 It broke Milly's heart so much that she sent Stafford to stay with his dad when he was a boy.
 Too bad too, now he's just like him now."
 Mr. Fieldbrook realizing he probably said too much, went about his business sweeping the sidewalk, continuing his habitual eavesdropping on any loud conversations he could overhear in the neighborhood.